WhyWork Podcast

 Season 07 Episode 11: From ‘Command & Control’ to ‘Customer Service’ – Beyond ‘hazard salad’ in psychosocial risk management.

-The team revel in debate on the new Queensland state and Commonwealth government literature on psychosocial risk management.
-Sara is relieved to see updates to regulations on psychosocial risks (Work Health and Safety [Psychosocial Risks] Amendment Regulation 2022 because of their focus on work design.
+The team revel in debate about the new Queensland state and Commonwealth government literature on psychosocial risk management.
+Sara is relieved to see updates to regulations on psychosocial risks (Work Health and Safety [Psychosocial Risks] Amendment Regulation 2022) because of their focus on work design.
 Trajce explains aspects of The Commonwealth Code of Practice: Managing Psychosocial Hazards at Work (Dec 2023) which includes “intrusive surveillance” as a psychosocial hazard, requiring employer risk management and interventions.
 The team reference Season 01 Episode 05: Kozorov and The Need for Purpose – an e...

 S07 E10: That old chestnut –Pets & work from home